Mikaela Shiffrin just misses GS crown: Gut-Behrami wins

 What a race!!!! pic.twitter.com/E9AIHBXQYe

-This is the 10th medal Shiffrin has earned at worlds dating back to her debut in the compeition in 2013 and the second time she has been the runner up in the GS (2017).
+This is the 10th medal Shiffrin has earned at worlds dating back to her debut in the competition in 2013 and the second time she has been the runner-up in the GS (2017).

-While Vincent Kriechmayr and the Austrians have dominated the men’s side of world champs, these appear to be Gut-Behrami’s and Shiffrin’s for the ladies.
-The Swiss veteran has taken super-G and GS gold from Cortina with a bronze in downhill.
+While Vincent Kriechmayr and the Austrians have dominated the men’s side of world champs, Cortina 2021 appears to be Gut-Behrami’s and Shiffrin’s showcase for the ladies.
+The Swiss veteran has won super-G and GS gold with a bronze in downhill during the last week.

 Meanwhile, Shiffrin seems to be emitting the vibe that she is returning to her form at the optimal time.
 Regardless of what happens in slalom on Saturday, and she will be the favorite, Shiffrin may not be “all the way back.”
 But this is starting to look like a pretty good rendering of Shiffrin in flight.